 Verses 23-25: "Now when he was in Jerusalem at the Passover Feast, many believed in his name when they saw the signs that he was doing.
 24But Jesus on his part did not entrust himself to them, because he knew all people 25and needed no one to bear witness about man, for he himself knew what was in man."

-Many people believed on Jesus when they saw the signs and miracles He preformed; but this sudden wave of popularity did not deceive Him.
+Many people believed in Jesus when they saw the signs and miracles He performed, but this sudden wave of popularity did not deceive Him.
 Jesus knew how fickle and unreliable public opinion could be.
-He knew this would be short lived, and did not entrust Himself to them.
+He knew this would be short-lived, and did not entrust Himself to them.

 Jesus knows the heart of all people.
 Miracle workers of that day were often thought to know some hearts, but only God, who was called the "Searcher of Hearts," knew the hearts of all people.

 Just as He read the hearts of both Peter and Nathaniel, He could see right through these people.
 Without a doubt He knew that some of these would be among those who shouted, "Crucify him!" when the Lord stood before Pilate.